50054-cdpa/notes/code_generation.md

-             // regardless of the comparison pop both registers iload 4      // push the content of c to register 0 iload 3      // push the content of s to register 1 iadd         // sum up the r0 and r1 and result remains in r0 istore 3     // pop r0 to s iload 4      // push the content of c to register 0 sipush 1     // push a constant 1 to register 1 iadd
+             // regardless of the comparison pop both registers iload 4      // push the content of c to register 0 iload 3      // push the content of s to register 1 iadd         // sum up the r0 and r1 and result remains in register 0 istore 3     // pop register 0 to s iload 4      // push the content of c to register 0 sipush 1     // push a constant 1 to register 1 iadd
-istore 4     // pop r0 to c
+istore 4     // pop register 0 to c
 igoto l1
 ilabel 12
 iload 3      // push the content of s to register 0